The Missing Link in Treating the Full Spectrum of Developmental Trauma Covers the Often Missed but Crucial Four Later Stages of Development.

 About Raja Selvam, PhD

-Raja Selvam, PhD, is the author of the best-selling book The practice of embodying emotions: A guide for improving cognitive, emotional, and behavioral outcomes and developer of Integral Somatic Psychology, a new paradigm in body psychotherapy based on state-of-the-art research in neuroscience, affect theory, cognitive psychology, and emotion.
-He has helped over 1,500 therapists in 20 countries graduate from his ISP Professional Training.
+Raja Selvam, PhD, is a licensed clinical psychologist from California, the author of the best-selling book The practice of embodying emotions: A guide for improving cognitive, emotional, and behavioral outcomes, and developer of Integral Somatic Psychology, a science-backed, body-based, and emotion-focused complementary approach designed to reduce treatment times and improve diverse outcomes in all therapy modalities including body existing psychotherapy approaches.

 His articles on trauma, embodiment, and spirituality have appeared in several journals.